Apply

 It is the parent or guardian’s responsibility to work with the Big to coordinate Match outings.
 We ask that Matches meet between 4–12 hours per month — this usually looks like 2–4 outings per month.

 Child safety is our top priority.
-There is a thorough screening process including an application and an extensive one on one interview with a trained professional.
+There is a thorough screening process including an application and an extensive one-on-one interview with a trained professional.
 We always confirm a volunteer's identity via social security number and driver's license.
 In addition, we run a layered criminal and driving background check along with auto insurance verification.
-But we don’t stop there.
-We look at the volunteers' social media account and run a Google search.
-And finally, we speak to at least three personal/family and work references, as well as provide ongoing volunteer training and support from professional Match Support Specialists.
+We also review the volunteer’s social media and speak to at least three personal/family and work references, as well as provide ongoing training and support.

 We typically have a waitlist of Littles.
-However, we don’t match on a first come first serve basis, per say.
+However, we don’t match on a first-come, first-served basis.
 Our team evaluates Bigs and Littles to determine a good fit for a lasting and effective relationship.
 Depending on your child’s needs and location, finding a Big can take anywhere from three months or longer.
-We actively establish new partnerships and recruit new Bigs on an ongoing basis to fill the needs of our Littles and their families as quickly as possible.
+We are always recruiting new Bigs to meet the needs of our Littles and their families as quickly as possible.

-The role of a family is very important: supporting the friendship, encouraging communication, developing your own relationship with the Big and being responsive and communicating with the agency once your child is matched are all essential.
+The role of a family is very important: supporting the friendship, encouraging communication, developing your own relationship with the Big, and being responsive and communicative with the agency once your child is matched are all essential.

 The program is free of cost to our families.
 We suggest that Matches engage in little to no cost activities.